streamnative/examples/cloud/python/oauth2/produce-consume-oauth2-client.md

 # Produce and consume messages using Oauth2 authentication plugin

-This example demonstrates how to use oauth2 authentication plugin to connect to the pulsar service for producing and consuming.
+This example demonstrates how to use the Oauth2 authentication plugin to connect to the Pulsar service for producing and consuming messages.

 ## Prerequisites